nodejs/node/doc/api/process.md

 parent thread's `process.env`, or whatever was specified as the `env` option to the [`Worker`][] constructor.
 Changes to `process.env` will not be visible across [`Worker`][] threads, and only the main thread can make changes that are visible to the operating system or to native add-ons.
+On Windows, a copy of `process.env` on a [`Worker`][] instance operates in a case-sensitive manner unlike the main thread.

 ## `process.execArgv`